 Insertion sort algorithm & trace

-) to represent the partition.
-(The partition is a logical structure.
-Nothing is physically inserted into the array.)
+) represents the partition in this example.
+The partition is a logical structure.
+Nothing is physically inserted into the array.

 - Everything to the left of the